 Clearing Corporation may, in addition to the foregoing provisions, take additional measures like, imposing penalties, collecting appropriate deposits, invoking bank guarantees/ fixed deposit receipts, realising money by disposing off the securities and exercising such other risk containment measures as it deems fit and may further take such disciplinary action as it may deem fit and appropriate in this regard.

-Clearing members are permitted to pledge shares of Liquid (Group I) Equity Shares as per Capital Market Segment and units of mutual fund as communicated to the members from time to time in electronic form ('demat securities') in the designated depository accounts maintained with the approved custodians in this regard.
-These securities shall be pledged in favour of National Securities Clearing Corporation Limited.
-A deed of pledge is required to be executed with the custodian in specified formats.
+Clearing members are permitted to pledge shares of Liquid (Group I) Equity Shares in demat form as collateral towards liquid assets under the Margin Pledge -Re Pledge facility provided by NSDL and CDSL.
+These securities shall be pledged in favour of NSE Clearing Limited.
+A deed of pledge is required to be executed with NSE Clearing in specified formats.
 The Clearing Corporation may revise the list of approved securities and the haircuts from time to time.
 Clearing Members who have deposited securities which have been discontinued from the list of approved securities, shall be required to take due care to replace such securities.

 Clearing Members may submit deposit in the form of cash by making the required amount available in their respective clearing bank account and sending an authorization to the Clearing Corporation for debiting the said amount from their clearing account.
 The same can be provided through a web based facility called Collateral Interface for Members (CIM) which enables the clearing members to log in through internet.
 Members shall log in through specific user-ids and passwords into CIM.
-The benefit of such cash deposit requests shall be subject to bank confirmation from the respective clearing bank.
 To obtain a Login User ID, members are required to send their request to the Clearing Corporation in the format provided.

 A clearing member who has authorised the Clearing Corporation to debit his clearing account as above shall ensure due performance of the commitment.
 Non-fulfilment of such obligation will be treated as a violation and/ or non-performance of obligations and shall attract consequences, penalty and/ or penal charges as applicable to violations.